 Berlin’s a city begging to be recognized for something other than its cold war history.
 On our second visit, we were interested in getting to know different neighborhoods and meeting the town on its own terms rather than approaching it via the usual tourist sites.

-Instead, we joined a Context walk through the Mitte neighborhood to take a look at Berlin’s highly touted arts scene.
+We joined a Context walk through the Mitte neighborhood to take a look at Berlin’s highly touted arts scene.
 Naturally, the walk took into account the history of the buildings and streets we visited; there’s no getting around the changing use and disuse of various quarters of Berlin.

 We met up near the Oranienburger Tor U-Bahn stop and worked our way east from there.
 In the 1920s, this was a thriving Jewish area.
 (Let’s remember that in the 1920s, Berlin was a city of 5.5 million people.
 After World War II, it had declined to 2.3 million, and about half of that population was homeless.)
 Like many sections of the city, this neighborhood dealt with “intermediate use” of buildings during and after the cold war, given that owners were gone, industry had evaporated, and the lengthy processes to determine ownership and regulate the use of spaces allowed for all sorts of creative interim uses.
 In addition to squatters and artist studios, industrial spaces housed circuses, concerts, cinemas, party scenes and also the decay that vacancy absorbs.
 Most of the activity was superfluous.
 “There was no market for it but to impress your peers.”